Embraer EMB 314 Super Tucano: Design and development

 In August 1995, the Brazilian Ministry of Aeronautics awarded Embraer a $50 million contract for ALX development.
 Two EMB-312Hs were updated to serve as ALX prototypes.
 These made their initial flights in their new configuration in 1996 and 1997, respectively.
 The initial flight of a production-configured ALX, further modified from one of the prototypes, occurred on 2 June 1999.
-The second prototype was brought up to two-seater configuration and performed its first flight on 22 October 1999.
-The changes had been so considerable that the type was given a new designation, the EMB-314 Super Tucano.
+The second prototype was brought up to a two-seater configuration and performed its first flight on 22 October 1999.
+The changes were so considerable that the type was given a new designation, the EMB-314 Super Tucano.
 The total cost of the aircraft development was quoted to be between US$200 million and US$300 million.

 The aircraft differs from the baseline EMB-312 Tucano trainer aircraft in several respects.
-It is powered by a more powerful 1,600 shp Pratt & Whitney Canada PT6A-68C engine (compared to the EMB-312's 750 shp powerplant); has a strengthened airframe to sustain higher g loads and increase fatigue life to 8,000–12,000 hours in operational environments; a reinforced landing gear to handle greater takeoff weights and heavier stores load, up to 1550 kg; Kevlar armour protection; two internal, wing-mounted .50 cal. machine guns (with 200 rounds of ammunition each); capacity to carry various ordnance on five weapon hardpoints including Giat NC621 20 mm cannon pods, Mk 81/82 bombs, MAA-1 Piranha air-to-air missiles (AAMs), BLG-252 cluster bombs, and SBAT-70/19 or LAU-68A/G rocket pods on its underwing stations; and has a night-vision goggle-compatible "glass cockpit" with hands-on-throttle-and-stick (HOTAS) controls; provision for a datalink; a video camera and recorder; an embedded mission-planning capability; forward-looking infrared; chaff/flare dispensers; missile approach warning receiver systems and radar warning receivers; and zero-zero ejection seats.
-The structure is corrosion-protected and the side-hinged canopy has a windshield able to withstand bird strike impacts up to 270 kn.
+It is powered by a more powerful 1,600 shp Pratt & Whitney Canada PT6A-68C engine (compared to the EMB-312's 750 shp powerplant); has a strengthened airframe to sustain higher g loads and increase fatigue life to 8,000–12,000 hours in operational environments; a reinforced landing gear to handle greater takeoff weights and heavier stores load, up to 1550 kg; Kevlar armour protection; and two internal, wing-mounted .50 cal. machine guns, with 200 rounds of ammunition each.

+It has the capacity to carry ordnance on five weapon hardpoints, including Giat NC621 20 mm cannon pods, Mk 81/82 bombs, MAA-1 Piranha air-to-air missiles (AAMs), BLG-252 cluster bombs, and SBAT-70/19 or LAU-68A/G rocket pods on its underwing stations; and has a night-vision goggle-compatible "glass cockpit" with hands-on-throttle-and-stick (HOTAS) controls; provision for a datalink; a video camera and recorder; an embedded mission-planning capability; forward-looking infrared; chaff/flare dispensers; missile approach warning receiver systems and radar warning receivers; and zero-zero ejection seats.
+The structure is corrosion-protected.
+The side-hinged canopy has a windshield able to withstand bird strike impacts up to 270 kn.

 The A-29A incorporates an additional tank for 400 L of fuel.

 In 1996, Embraer selected the Israeli firm Elbit Systems to supply the mission avionics for the ALX.
 For this contract, Elbit was chosen over GEC-Marconi and Sextant Avionique.
 The Israeli company supplies such equipment as the mission computer, head-up displays, and navigation and stores management systems.